ZhivkoZ/ZHblog/2016-10-26-Use-mongodb.md

 To use an alternate dbpath, specify the path in the configuration file (e.g. C:\Program Files\MongoDB\mongod.cfg) or on the command line with the --dbpath option.

-If the dbpath directory does not exist, mongod.exe will not start.
+ the dbpath directory does not exist, mongod.exe will not start.
 The default value for dbpath is \data\db.

-If needed, you can install services for multiple instances of mongod.exe or mongos.exe.
+ needed, you can install services for multiple instances of mongod.exe or mongos.exe.
 Install each service with a unique  --serviceName and --serviceDisplayName.
 Use multiple instances only when sufficient system resources exist and your system design requires it.
 3**Stop or remove the MongoDB service as needed.**

 To stop the MongoDB service use the following command: